KuhiLiz7/AMSdev/README.md

-# This repository contains apartment management system api build with django
+# This repository contains apartment management system frontend build with ReactJS